-- b) There are no statutory dues referred in sub-clause (a) above which have not been deposited on account of disputes as on 31 March 2022. - (viii) There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - (ix) a) The Company has not taken any loans or other borrowings from any lender.
-Hence reporting under clause 3(ix)(a) of the Order is not applicable to the Company. - b) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority. - c) The Company has not taken any term loan during the year and there are no unutilized term loans at the beginning of the year and hence, reporting under clause 3(ix)(c) of the Order is not applicable. - d) On a overall examination of the financial statements of the Company, funds raised on shortterm basis have, prima facie, not been used during the year for long-term purposes by the Company. - e) The Company did not have any subsidiary or associate or joint venture during the year and hence, reporting under clause 3(ix)(e) of the Order is not applicable. - f) The Company has not raised any loans during the year and hence reporting on clause 3(ix)(f) of the Order is not applicable. - (x) a) The Company has not issued any of its securities (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable.
+- (b) There are no statutory dues referred in sub-clause (a) above which have not been deposited on account of disputes as on March 31, 2023. - There were no transactions relating to previously unrecorded income that were (viii) surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - (ix) (a) The Company has not taken any loans or other borrowings from any lender.
+Hence reporting under clause (ix)(a) of the Order is not applicable to the Company.

+- (b) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority. - (c) The Company has not taken any term loan during the year and there are no unutilised term loans at the beginning of the year and hence, reporting under clause (ix)(c) of the Order is not applicable. - (d) On overall examination of the financial statements of the Company, funds aggregating to Rs 200.34 million raised on short-term basis (being net decrease in current assets), have been used for long-term purposes.
+There are no short-term borrowings during the year. - (e) The Company did not have any subsidiary or associate or joint venture during the year and hence, reporting under clause (ix)(e) of the Order is not applicable. - (f) The Company has not raised any loans during the year and hence reporting on clause (ix)(f) of the Order is not applicable.

-b) During the year the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence reporting under clause 3(x)(b) of the Order is not applicable to the Company.
+- (a) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause (x)(a) of the Order is not applicable. - (b) During the year the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence reporting under clause (x)(b) of the order is not applicable to the Company.

-(xi) a) To the best of our knowledge, no fraud by the Company and no material fraud on the Company has been noticed or reported during the year.

-b) To the best of our knowledge, no report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report.

-c) As represented to us by the Management, there were no whistle blower complaints received by the Company during the year.

-- (xii) The Company is not a Nidhi Company and hence reporting under clause 3(xii) of the CARO Order is not applicable. - (xiii) In our opinion and according to the information and explanations given to us the Company is in compliance with Section 177 and 188 of the Companies Act, 2013, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards.
+- (a) To the best of our knowledge, no fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - (b) To the best of our knowledge, no report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - (c) As represented to us by the Management, there were no whistle blower complaints received by the Company during the year. - The Company is not a Nidhi Company and hence reporting under clause (xii) of (xii) the Order is not applicable. - In our opinion and according to the information and explanations given to us, (xiii) the Company is in compliance with Section 177 and 188 of the Companies Act, 2013, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards.

-(xiv) a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business.

-b) We have considered, the internal audit reports issued to the Company during the year and covering the period from April 2021 to November 2021 and draft of the internal audit reports where issued after the balance sheet date covering the period December 2021 to March 2022 for the period under audit.
+- (a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - (b) We have considered, the internal audit reports issued to the Company upto the date of audit report covering the period under audit.